-Zach Bruder’s metaphorical approach to painting and long-term interest in image collecting results in inventive compositions in which both pictorial and illusionistic space play a role.
-Often humorous and allegorical, his paintings involve animals, architecture, and anthropomorphism.
-His canvases revive and repurpose familiar motifs, referencing folklore while finding new metaphors in simple objects and creatures.
-The source material—archetypal and drawing from classical and vernacular mythology—is culled from the artist’s extensive archive of historic imagery.
+His canvases revive and repurpose familiar motifs, referencing folklore and drawing from classical and vernacular mythology—all culled from the artist’s extensive archive of historic imagery.
 Addressing mythologies both cultural and personal, Bruder’s paintings offer multiple interpretations of religious and social narratives and urgent responses to the societal and political moment in which they were produced.
-Valentina Di Liscia writes, “Faced with one of Bruder’s canvases, the viewer takes an active role, deciphering the intertextuality between the multiple literary, historical, and folkloric references he often cites simultaneously.”
+Bruder’s work asks us to consider the roles we assign to things and why–his compositions trace a lineage between past and present, utility and ritual, rooting contemporary life in cultural memory.

 Zach Bruder received his BFA at the University of Wisconsin-Madison in Madison, WI.
-Bruder presented his first solo show at Magenta Plains in January 2018 in New York, NY followed by Gone to Fair in 2020, and Clear Arrears in 2023.
+Bruder presented his first solo show at Magenta Plains in January 2018 in New York, NY followed by Gone to Fair in 2020, Clear Arrears in 2023, and Customary in 2025.
 Solo exhibitions have also been held at Harlan Levey, Brussels, BE; galerie l’inlassable, Paris, FR; Gregory Lind Gallery, San Francisco, CA; and LaMaMa Galleria, New York, NY.
 Bruder has been included in group shows at Peter Freeman, New York, NY; Ratio 3, San Francisco, CA; The Journal Gallery, Brooklyn, NY; Phillip Slein Gallery, St. Louis, MO; and Magenta Plains, New York, NY.
 The artist lives and works in New York, NY.

 Born 1984, Cleveland, OH